danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-25-how-to-bridge-platform-specific-types-in-swift-and-swiftui.md

 toot:   https://mastodon.social/@danielsaidi/111970012516609641
 ---

-SwiftUI's multi-platform support makes it easy to develop apps for iOS, macOS, tvOS and watchOS.
-But how do you handle types that differ between platforms?
+SwiftUI's multi-platform support makes it easy to develop apps for all platforms, but how do you handle types that differ between platforms?
 Let's take a look.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}